What God or gods will hear out our tale to the very end;

 Fish sob with longing only when writhing for water’s arms,

-And bird laments for rose only when dark conceals her charm.
+And bird laments for rose only when dark conceals her charms.

 Animal grunts with gross pleasure, and monkey is all smile

 Darvish looks around, and wonders what God or gods can hear